json-schema-org/json-schema-test-suite-npm/README.md

 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)
 [![Financial Contributors on Open Collective](https://opencollective.com/json-schema/all/badge.svg?label=financial+contributors)](https://opencollective.com/json-schema)

+**This repository is archived due to needing maintainers who can help keep it up to date.
+If you are interested in helping, please reach out (via an issue or Slack).**

 NPM / node.js-specific support for the [JSON Schema test suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite)

 [![Build Status](https://travis-ci.org/json-schema-org/json-schema-test-suite-npm.svg?branch=master)](https://travis-ci.org/json-schema-org/json-schema-test-suite-npm)